sergiusens/ansel/README.md

 It is not compatible with Darktable 4.2 and later and will not be, since 4.2 introduces irresponsible choices that will be the burden of those who commited them to maintain, and 4.4 will be even worse.

-30.000 lines of code have been removed from Darktable 4.0 and 10.000 lines have been re-written.
 The end goal is :

 1. to produce a more robust and faster software, with fewer opportunities for weird, contextual bugs that can't be systematically reproduced, and therefore will never be fixed,